 1. Ensure all external court gates are locked. (note white front entrance gate from Church St does not get locked)

-2. Turn off lights for bottom courts.
+2. Turn off lights for bottom courts (Courts 5-8).
 Light box is located on a light pole on Courts 5 & 6 (next to the gate to Church Street) Insert the orange key in the keyhole on the side of the box and turn to switch off.

-3. Turn off lights to top courts using orange key.
+3. Turn off lights to Courts (1-4) using orange key.
 Keyhole is located externally on the clubhouse verandah on the brick wall adjoining the coach’s office.
+DO NOT turn off lights for Hot Shots courts (Blue Courts)

 4. Check glass sliding door to the Southern side of the clubhouse (Hot Shots courts) is locked.